siomarapantarotto/ATMConsulting/README.md

 ## General info
-"ATMConsulting" is a simple ANDROID APPLICATION SAMPLE to advertise a fictional IT consulting company.
+"ATMConsulting" is a simple ANDROID APPLICATION SAMPLE that advertises a fictional IT consulting company.

-The APP uses a Navigation Drawer as lateral menu and it implements the "onNavigationItemSelected" method with the following options:
+The APP contains a Navigation Drawer as lateral menu and it implements the "onNavigationItemSelected" method with the following options:

-* HOME          : Directs user to the home page.
+* HOME          : Directs users to the home page.
 * SERVICES      : Shows the services offered by the company.
 * CLIENTS       : Shows the clients of the company.
-* CONTACT US    : Allows user to send email.
+* CONTACT US    : Allows users to send emails.
-* ABOUT US      : Describes the company and allows the user to follow its website and social networks.
+* ABOUT US      : Describes the company and allows users to follow its website and social networks.

 More detailed documentation can be found directly on the code.